Euphorbia francoisii Leandri

 Euphorbia francoisii var. francoisii

-Euphorbia francoisii is a small caudiciform plant, up to 6 inches (15 cm) tall, that has the most variable leaves in the plant kingdom.
+Euphorbia francoisii is a small caudiciform plant with one of the most variable leaves in the plant kingdom.
+It grows up to 6 inches (15 cm) tall.
 No two plants have the same leaf shape or color, even if they are clones.
 They are up to 3.2 inches (8 cm) long and 1.2 inches (3 cm) wide.
-Colors can range from dark-green, pink, purple, white, and variegated.
-Flowers are yellowish-green to pinkish and appear in the late sprint to early summer.
+The colors of the leaves vary from white, dark-green, pink, purple to variegated.
+Flowers are yellowish-green to pinkish and appear from late spring to early summer.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).